-Flathead River Fishing Report: 11/19/24 Good conditions exist.
-The stream is flowing at a normal level and clear.
+Flathead River Fishing Report: 12/21/24 The stream is flowing near a normal level and clear.
 Good hatches are taking place.
 Let us hear from you.
-We received another good report from a customer fishing the tailwater.

 Perfect Flies are designed and tied to to imitate and behave like the natural foods the trout rely on to survive as much as possible.
 The more your fly looks like and moves through and on the surface of the water like the real things, the higher your odds of success.